wundergraph/cosmo/CONTRIBUTING.md

 cd cli && pnpm wgc -h
 ```

-_Clean up all containers and volumes by running `make infra-down-v`._
+_Clean up all containers and volumes by running `make infra-down-v`.
+You can repeat the steps above to start the platform again._

 ### Docker Compose